 The Flato Markham Theatre brand is well established in Markham and the immediate surrounding area.
 Yet the reach of the theatre needs to be enhanced through efforts to reach all the diverse community groups.
-The branding over time has been developed with an outside creative agency and more recently the addition of a digital marketing agency with direction by theatre marketing staff.
-As part of the brand review, we recommend the creation of a new logo, and a new style guide that will pull together the print elements and the digital presence of the Flato Markham Theatre.
+The branding over time has been developed with an outside creative agency with direction provided by theatre marketing staff.
+As part of the brand review, we recommend the development of a new stand-alone website, the creation of a new logo, and a new style guide that will pull together the print elements and the digital presence of the Flato Markham Theatre.
 This will assist with the increased awareness and enhance the brand identity, which will allow the Flato Markham Theatre to reach new audiences and generate excitement for upcoming seasons.